Life Science and Education (MSc)

 The master's specialisation Life Science and Education prepares you for a career as a teacher in secondary schools.
 After completion you obtained the qualifications to be a chemistry and/or biology teacher.
 Note that this specialisation is only open to students who speak Dutch.

 The master's specialisation Life Science and Education optimally prepares you to teach the subject of chemistry and/or biology to secondary school students, based on a solid background of high quality research in Life Science.
 The programme comprises a one-year LST component, followed by an education component in the second year.
 This master’s specialisation uniquely enables you to make a relevant impact on society by educating today’s secondary school students for tomorrow’s challenges in the field of chemistry and/or biology.

 Read more about our Life Science and Education programme.

-Discover why our students choose the Life Science and Technology master's programmeThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Discover why our students choose the Life Science and Technology master's programmeThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.